Rudolph E. Tanzi: Career

-In musical pursuits, Tanzi serves as a studio keyboard player for Joe Perry and Aerosmith.
+In musical pursuits, Tanzi has served as a studio keyboard player for Joe Perry and Aerosmith.
 He also co-wrote the tribute song to Alzheimer's patients called "Remember Me", performed by singer Chris Mann.
-He plays keyboards on the albums: Aerosmith: Music from Another Dimension by Aerosmith and Joe Perry's Switzerland Manifesto.
-He has also performed with the legendary opera star, Renee Fleming.
+He plays keyboards on the albums: Aerosmith: Music from Another Dimension by Aerosmith and Joe Perry's Switzerland Manifesto and Switzerland Manifesto MKII He has also performed with the legendary opera star, Renee Fleming.

 Awards and honors

 Tanzi has received numerous awards, including the two highest awards for Alzheimer's disease research: The Metlife Foundation Award for Medical Research in Alzheimer's Disease Award and The Potamkin Prize.
 He was included on the list of the "Harvard 100 Most Influential Alumni", and was chosen by the Geoffrey Beene Foundation as a “Rock Star of Science”.
-In 2015, he was named by Time to the Timr100 Most Influential People in the World list.
-In 2015, Tanzi also received the Smithsonian American Ingenuity Award, the nation's highest award for invention and innovation.
-He also received the Silver Innovator Award, the Brain Research Foundation Award, the Ronald Reagan Award, the Pew Scholar Award, the Nathan Shock Award, the Rustum Roy Award, and the Oneness in Humanity Award.
+In 2015, he was named by Time to the Time 100 Most Influential People in the World list.
 In 2018, Tanzi was inducted into the Rhode Island Heritage Hall of Fame.
 He was also inducted into the Cranston Hall of Fame in 2000.
 Tanzi was awarded an honorary doctorate from The University of Rhode Island on May 17, 2015.